alexisgiobbi/Audacity-Work/README.md

 ### Project description

   My project is a scary story retelling that incoporates dialogue and sound effects.
+The story is of a woman living alone, when one night she gets a knock at the door from an unusual boy.
+I wrote the story, which is pretty simple, but had lots of good opportunities to play with sound effects in.

 ### Progress so far